 - Controls two 12.5A circuits

-- Solderless crimp spade connectors and reference panel label included
+- Solderless crimp ring connectors and reference panel label included

 - Simple installation process equipped for a multitude of applications